 Corporate and Other.
-Corporate and Other was a reconciling category used by the Company in fiscal 2021 for reporting purposes and included other items that were not allocated to the Company's operating groups, including the operations of The Beaufort Bonnet Company ("TBBC") and Duck Head.
-TBBC designs, sources, markets and distributes premium childrenswear including bonnets, hats, apparel, swimwear and accessories.
-Duck Head designs, sources, markets and distributes premium men's apparel including pants, shorts and tops.
+Corporate and Other was a reconciling category used by the Company in fiscal 2022 for reporting purposes and included other items that were not allocated to the Company's operating groups, including the Company's corporate offices, substantially all financing activities and the operations of the Company's Lyons, Georgia distribution center and Oxford America business, which was exited in fiscal 2022.